JohnFawkes/AURA/docs/config.md

 -   **Default**: `false`
 -   **Options**: `true` or `false`
 -   **Description**: Whether to remove labels from Plex items.
--   **Details**: If set to `true`, AURA will remove labels from Plex items after processing them.
+-   **Details**: If set to `true`, aura will remove labels from Plex items after processing them.
 This is useful for keeping your media library clean and organized, especially if you use labels for temporary categorization during image processing.

 ### Labels

 -   **Description**: The labels to remove from Plex items.
--   **Details**: This option specifies the labels that AURA will remove from Plex items.
+-   **Details**: This option specifies the labels that aura will remove from Plex items.
 Each label should be a new line in the configuration file.

 ---